Can you name 14 fruits that start with J? I decided to give it a shot.

 The flavor is odd but delicious.
 It’s a uniquely sweet taste that’s unmatched by any other fruit.

-Under-ripe jackfruit, on the other hand, has a mild, almost bland flavor that makes it the perfect vegetarian-friendly meat substitute.
+Under-ripe jackfruit, on the other hand, has a mild, almost bland flavor.
+And it’s great in a ton of jackfruit recipes for vegans.

 2. Jujube Fruit